<img alt="" src="https://secure.leadforensics.com/199896.png" style="display:none;">

 The Iron Triangle is a legacy concept that pre-dates today’s business practices and enabling technologies.
 The concept stifles business innovation, creates artificial barriers to sustainable business transformation and is a key contributor to suboptimal performance in many business analysis and IT projects.

 Today, organizations can – and to be competitive must, achieve higher levels of quality with faster response times at increased levels of efficiency.
-Organizations that continue to harbor the myth of the Iron Triangle risk becoming obsolete in the market place – industry dinosaurs
+Organizations that continue to harbor the myth of the Iron Triangle risk becoming obsolete in the market place – industry dinosaurs.

 Accordingly, I advocate replacing the mythical Iron Triangle with the Inteq Agile/Framework™